-The Company from time to time enters into agreements to evaluate the potential use of its technology systems for sustained release of third-party partner drug candidates.
+The Company from time to time enters into agreements to evaluate the potential use of its technologies for sustained release of third-party partner drug candidates.
 Consideration received is generally recognized as revenue over the term of the research collaborations.
-Revenue recognition for consideration, if any, related to a license option right is assessed based on the terms of any such future license agreement or is otherwise recognized at the completion of the research collaborations.
-Revenues under research collaborations totaled \$0 and \$60,000 for the three months ended March 31, 2022 and 2021, respectively.
+Revenue recognizion for consideration, if any, related to a license option right is assessed based on the terms of any such future license agreement or is otherwise recognized at the completion of the research collaborations.
+No revenues were recognized under research collaborations for the three months ended September 30, 2022 and 2021, and \$0 and \$60,000 for the nine months ended September 30, 2022 and 2021, respectively.